KeenRivals/ThinkPad-Yoga-Laptop-Stand/readme.md

 * ThinkPad Yoga 260
 * ThinkPad Yoga 370

 The model was built using OpenSCAD to extrude the SVG files to 3D blocks.
 The SVG files were designed in InkScape.
+Also [available on Thingiverse](https://www.thingiverse.com/thing:2695041).

 # Build Instructions